The influence of magnetic fields in Cloud-Cloud Collisions: Results

 Figure \ref{fig:Width} shows the normalised distributions of filament {\sc fwhm}s for three different values of the initial magnetic field strength, $B_{\rm o}=$ $0$, $3.3$ and $5.0\,\upmu{\rm G}$.
 The mean {\sc fwhm} increases monotonically with increasing $B_{\rm o}$.
 This is (a) because the {\it lateral} field strength, $B_{yz}$, in the shock compressed layer increases with increasing $B_{\rm o}$ (see Section \ref{SEC:MagField}); and (b) because inside a filament the field tends to be aligned with the spine of the filament (see Section \ref{SEC:Alignment}), thereby giving the filament additional support orthogonal to its spine.

 The distribution of filament {\sc fwhm}s for a given $B_{\rm o}$ (i.e. an individual panel on Figure \ref{fig:Width}) is generated by combining results from three independent realisations for each different collision velocity.
-In reality, the filament width also depends -- albeit weakly -- on the collision velocity, in the sense that the filaments tend to be slightly broader for lower collisions velocity, because the magnetic field is then amplified more by \LAT\ (see Section \ref{SEC:MagField}).
+In reality, the filament width also depends -- albeit weakly -- on the collision velocity, in the sense that the filaments tend to be slightly broader for lower collision velocities, because the magnetic field is then amplified more by \LAT\ (see Section \ref{SEC:MagField}).
 However, the dependence of filament width on $B_{\rm o}$ is much stronger than the dependence on $\Delta u_{\rm o}$.

-Along with several studies that have explored whether the appearance of a universal filament {\sc fwhm} may arise from methodological biases or environmental dependence \citep{Smith2016,Panopoulou2017,panopoulou2022width,Hacar2018}, our results support a nuanced view.
-The {\sc fwhm} of $\sim0.1$ pc frequently reported on the basis of Herschel observations of nearby clouds \citep{arzoumanian2011characterizing,andre2016characterizing} is unlikely to be universal, and a range of values seems more likely.
+Several studies \citep[e.g.][]{SmithRetal2016MN455p3640, PanopoulouGetal2017MN466p2529, PanopoulouGetal2022AA657L13, HacarAetal2018AA610A77} have explored the possibility that the appearance of a universal filament {\sc fwhm} may reflect methodological biases and/or environmental dependence.
+We suggest that the {\sc fwhm} of $\sim0.1$ pc frequently reported on the basis of Herschel observations of nearby clouds \citep{ArzoumanianDetal2011AA529L6, AndrePetal2016AA592A54} is unlikely to be universal, and a range of values seems more likely.
 In the colliding cloud setup explored here, this range reflects both the field-strength and the collision velocity.

+A similar conclusion is drawn by \cite{PriestleyFWhitworthA2022bMN512p1407}, who study the effect of an orthogonal magnetic field on the width of an isolated radially contracting filament (i.e. a field orthogonal to the spine of the filament).
+They find a comparable range of filament widths, with the width increasing with increasing magnetic field strength, and decreasing with increasing contraction speed.